It's probably time I got around to this post.

 We make it together, the little ones chop up some bananas and strawberries for pudding.

-Emmy changes the baby while I do the dishes.
+Emmy changes the baby and the girls play with her while I do the dishes.

-The girls watch a movie while I finish dinner.
+The girls watch a documentary about Wolves while I finish dinner.

 Tani comes home we eat and chat about the day.